-How much time passes before you can refinance, also known as the seasoning requirement.
-Generally speaking, the seasoning requirement for USDA refinances is 12 months, meaning you can’t refinance a USDA loan until a year has passed since closing.
+The amount of time that must pass before you can refinance (also known as the “seasoning requirement”) for USDA refinances is 12 months.
+This means that you can’t refinance a USDA loan until a year has passed since closing.

 For USDA non-streamlined and streamlined refinances, you also need to have made on-time payments for the last six months on your current loan.
 You’ll need on-time payments for the last 12 months for a USDA streamlined-assist refinance.